24.11.2024

 (ELEMENTS OF ECCLESIASTICAL LAW, BY REV. S. B. SMITH.
 D.D., FOURTH EDITION, BENZIGER BROTHERS, 1881, Nihil Obstat: Rev. S. G. MESSMER, S.T.P., Censor Deputatus, Imprimatur: JOANNES CARD.
 McCLOSKEY, Archiepiscopus Neo-Eboracensis, Datum Neo-Eboraci, Die 25 Martii, 1877, pp. 236, 237, 238)

-The right to elect the Pope is a prerogative which flows from the power of jurisdiction, and this right belongs exclusively to the Sacred College.
+Thus, it is clear that the right to elect the Pope is a prerogative which flows from the power of jurisdiction, and this right belongs exclusively to the Sacred College.
 Therefore it is clear that only true Cardinals have the right to elect the Pope.

 Conclusion